-PM Modi’s ‘communal civil code’ remark an insult to Ambedkar, says Congress
+PM Modi has insulted Ambedkar with claim that civil code is communal, says Congress

 “This [21st Law] Commission has therefore dealt with laws that are discriminatory rather than providing a uniform civil code which is neither necessary nor desirable at this stage,” he said, quoting the text.
 “Most countries are moving towards recognition of differences and the mere existence of difference does not imply discrimination, but is indicative of a robust democracy.”

-Communist Party of India general secretary D Raja also said that Modi’s speech on Independence Day failed to address the issues of plurality and diversity in the country, PTI reported.
+Communist Party of India general secretary D Raja also said that Modi’s speech on Independence Day failed to address concerns about protecting the country’s plurality and diversity, PTI reported.
 “He is trying to impose uniformity on the country,” he alleged.

-The BJP claims that a Uniform Civil Code would ensure equality and justice for women who are often denied rights under patriarchal personal laws.
+The BJP claims that a Uniform Civil Code would ensure equality and justice for women, who are often denied rights under patriarchal personal laws.
 Critics, however, argue that the move could lead to the erasure of the personal law practices of minority communities.